zhangzhizhongz3/CppPrimer/ch06/README.md

 (a) no error

-(b) Missing default argument on parameter 'wd', 'bckgrnd'.
+(b) missing default argument on parameter 'wd', 'bckgrnd'

 ## Exercise 6.41